GLOBAL MARKETS-Stocks jump on virus hopes, oil hit by OPEC+ delay

 Asia-Pacific valuationshttps://tmsnrt.rs/2Dr2BQA

-(Additional Reporting by Swati Pandey and Paulina Duran in Sydney Editing by Gareth Jones)
+(Additional Reporting by Swati Pandey and Paulina Duran in Sydney; Editing by Gareth Jones and Jan Harvey)

 ((marc.jones@thomsonreuters.com; +44 (0)207 542 9033; Reuters Messaging: marc.jones.thomsonreuters.com@reuters.net Twitter @marcjonesrtrs))